 Although much of Iowa is flat farmland, it has some gently rolling hills.
 Iowa’s weather is continental, which means it gets harsh, cold winters and hot, humid summers.
-Thunderstorms and tornadoes are common events in Iowa.
+Thunderstorms and tornadoes are common events in the Hawkeye State.

 Wild Animals in Iowa

-Iowa has over 1,100 species of fish and wildlife.
-The state’s forested areas are home to many common forest animals, including white-tail deer, gray foxes, red foxes, coyotes and bobcats.
-Its native small mammals include opossums, otters, muskrats and the strange but adorable eastern mole.
+Iowa has more than 1,100 species of fish and wildlife.
+The state’s forested areas contain many common forest animals, including white-tail deer, gray foxes, red foxes, coyotes and bobcats.
+Iowa’s native small mammals include opossums, otters, muskrats and the strange but adorable eastern mole.

 One of Iowa’s famous birds is the bobolink.
 This grassland prairie bird has striking black and white coloring.
 It is the only North American land bird with this plumage color, and it is one of the rarest birds in the country.

 The state’s chief predators are bobcats, foxes and coyotes.
 Although mountain lions and moose have been seen in many parts of Iowa, they are not resident species.
 Biologists say they cross over from neighboring states.

 Iowa’s native rodents include the eastern chipmunk, white-footed mouse, eastern squirrel and deer mouse.
 Its small mammals include the northern short-tailed shrew and the prairie vole.
 The state has nine bat species, including the little brown bat, which is one of the rarest bat species in the U.S.

 The Official State Animal of Iowa